 Spotting the signs of opioid addiction may depend on your spouse’s situation: if the problem started after he or she was prescribed a strong painkiller to deal with a chronic pain condition or following a surgical procedure in the past, they may have become very good at concealing their habits.
 Keep in mind, however, that just because you aren’t aware of them ever taking an opioid doesn’t mean they haven’t.
 Not every symptom of abuse will show up in every partner, so it’s important to keep your situation in perspective.

 Further, although you have the closest proximity to your spouse, it isn’t always easy to recognize this kind of problem.
 Maybe you wrote off strange behavior because you know your partner has been struggling to cope with a tough situation at work, or you didn’t think anything of a heated argument because the two of you have been experiencing marital woes.
 This doesn’t make you a bad partner or someone to blame, but it does mean you need to evaluate what’s going on in a more objective manner.

 Part of why these symptoms are difficult to attribute to an opioid abuse problem is because many are associated with other conditions like stress, poor eating habits, and even the flu.
-If you’ve noticed one or more of these signs in your spouse, next consider whether you’ve noticed any behavioral signs:
+If you’ve noticed one or more of these signs in your spouse, next consider whether you’ve noticed any behavioral signs of opioid abuse include:

 If your loved one uses a prescription painkiller, you should also look out for: